 It is no coincidence that the name brand, expensive items are located at eye-level at the grocery store.
 Those brands pay more for that placement, and often that extra cost makes its way to the customer.
-To find more affordable items, scan the shelf from top to bottom and you may find a great deal.
+To find more affordable items, scan the shelf from top to bottom and you may find a great deal on a new brand.

 15. Shop generic brands

 Name brand products are almost always the most expensive, and there are usually products offered at a lower price.
-Give generic brands a chance.
 It may seem like your favorite cereal won’t taste the same with a different brand name on it, but chances are it will taste very similar.
 There are even some stores, such as Trader Joe’s, that have built their reputation on their excellent store brands.
 If you give generic brands a chance, you’ll likely save a few cents each purchase that could really add up over time.

 16. Keep track of pricing

 💸Creating a budget can be tough.
 Check out 6 Tips for Budgeting Your Money in College to learn more.

 😎Looking for additional ways to save?
 Check out 6 Smart Ways to Save for Your Future.